| |

 Global leaders Call for Global Action to End Caste and Descent-Based Discrimination

-His speech, titled “Addressing Caste and Descent-Based Discrimination: A Global Imperative,” formed a cornerstone of the conference's proceedings, weaving together deep historical insight, lived experiences of oppressed communities, and an urgent call to action.
+His speech, titled “Addressing Caste and Descent-Based Discrimination: A Global Imperative,” weaving together deep historical insight, lived experiences of oppressed communities, appealed for an urgent call to action.

-In his address, Divakar painted a sobering picture of the global realities faced by Communities Discriminated on Work and Descent (CDWD).
+In his address, Divakar painted a sobering picture of the global realities faced by (CDWD).
 Despite cultural and geographical differences, these communities share common experiences of exclusion, segregation, and violence.
 Historically forced into dehumanizing and stigmatized labor, CDWDs continue to endure structural barriers in accessing education, employment, healthcare, housing, and political participation.
 In many cases, their suffering remains invisible—partly due to the lack of data and formal recognition, and partly due to the persistence of social stigma that relegates them to the periphery of public consciousness.

 A major theme of his address was solidarity.
 Paul Divakar urged that the abolition of caste and descent discrimination cannot be left to individual communities or nations alone—it must be tackled through global, intersectional, and collaborative action.
 He emphasized the importance of cross-border learning, the sharing of strategies, and the formation of alliances between civil society organizations, academic institutions, and government actors.
 Only through a united front, he said, can the historical wounds inflicted by caste and descent-based exclusion be healed.